acomaviation/aerobid-legal-docs/privacy_policy.md

 Our full details are:

-Full name of legal entity: ACOM Aviation Ltd. We are registered in England and Wales under number 13120644 and we have our registered office at Elmfield House, New Yatt Road, Witney, Oxon, England, OX28 1PB.
+Full name of legal entity: ACOM Aviation Ltd. We are registered in England and Wales under number 13120644, and we have our registered office at Witan House, 4 Witan way, Witney, Oxon, England, OX28 6FF.

 Email address: privacy@aero.bid